donkoralle/Lecture_Scientific_Method_Analysis/el2_review_seminarpaper.md

 2.  **Assess each of the five quality criteria**
     -   for each of the five criteria
         -   discuss strengths and weaknesses\
-        -   define **2–4 concrete arguments** that justify your grading referring to specific locations in the text (page / section)\
+        -   define **2 to 4 concrete arguments** that justify your grading referring to specific locations in the text (page / section)\
         -   agree on a score between **0 and 5 points** for each dimension
 3.  **Calculate the overall score and grade**
     -   sum up the points of all dimensions\